Fur: It’s A Body Part Not A Fabric

 Research by the University of Copenhagen shows fur retail values for Germany, the UK, Russia, the USA and China, totalled US$30 billion in 2015; in 2016 fur sales in the UK were £162m, up 350% from 2011.
 This growing profitability means not all luxury brands have turned their backs on fur as it lost its luxury lustre.

-Ensure long term profitability a new phrase has crept into the vocabulary of the luxury industry – brand corruption.
+To ensure long term profitability, a new phrase has crept into the vocabulary of the luxury industry – brand corruption.

 Image For the Love of Wildlife